fenjalal/gateforum/ABOUT.md

-# Sonet — Full Technical Details
+# Open-source Forum — Full Technical Details

 ## What It Is

-Sonet is a self-hosted anonymous publishing platform.
+Open-source Forum is a self-hosted anonymous publishing platform.
 There are no user accounts in the traditional sense — each user gets a secret token key at registration which acts as their identity.
 No emails, no passwords, no IP logs stored in user records.

 ---